 Museums reviewed by parents: The Geffrye Museum of the Home

-PLEASE NOTE that the Geffrye is about to embark on a transformational £18m development project and the museum will close on 7 January 2018 for almost two years.
+PLEASE NOTE that the Geffrye is about to embark on a transformational £18m development project and the museum will be closed until Spring 2020.
 Although the main museum building and period gardens will be closed, there will still be plenty of reasons to visit with a programme of events and activities in the front gardens and the restored almshouse open for tours on certain dates throughout the year.

 Leave the urban jungle behind and step into The Geffrye's beautiful gardens, an oasis of calm just off the Kingsland Road in Hoxton, London.
 Elena Dalrymple visited The Geffrye with her children Kate, 10, Tom, 7, and Emily, 3.